dfinke/Tiny-PowerShell-Projects/README.md

 * [Chapter 13: Twelve Days of Christmas]() Writing a PowerShell program to create the verses for "The Twelve Days of Christmas" from a given day.
 Learning how to write a function and the test for it, then using the function in a list to generate the output.

-* [Chapter 14: The Rhymer](): Writing a PowerShell program that can split off any initial consonants from a word and append a list of prefixes to create new rhyming "words."
+* [Chapter 14: The Rhymer]() Writing a PowerShell program that can split off any initial consonants from a word and append a list of prefixes to create new rhyming "words."
 Exploration of regular expressions to handle words with no initial consonants, with one or more leading consonants, and nothing but consonants.

 * [Chapter 15: The Kentucky Friar]() In this chapter we delve further into regular expressions, first learning how to split a string using a regex so we can separate things that look like "words" from non-words like punctuation and whitespace.
 Then we try to identify the word "you" (case-insensitive) to turn into "y'all" and any 2-syllable words ending in "-ing" so we can replace the final "g" with an apostrophe so that "cooking" becomes "cookin'" but "swing" would remain "swing."
 We then apply this to an entire body of text to Kentucky fry the words with amusing results.